UrDeko/Pizza-Delivery-App/README.md

    flask db upgrade
    ```

+## Models
+The application uses SQLAlchemy models for the following entities:

+- **User: Stores user information and credentials.**
+- **Pizza: Represents different types of pizzas available.**
+- **PizzaSize: Represents available pizza sizes.**
+- **Order: Stores order details and tracks order status.**
+- **OrderItem: Stores individual items in an order, linking Order and Pizza.**
+- **UnpaidOrder: Stores order details temporarily until the payment is captured.**
+- **UnpaidOrderItem: Stores individual items in an unpaid order.**

-## Routes
+## API Endpoints

 The routes are dynamically added from the resources.routes module.
-Make sure to update that file with your resource definitions.

 ### Register a customer